2020 3rd Annual NFAA Midwest Classic Trail Shoot

 2. YOU MUST START ON THE TARGET ASSIGNED ON YOUR SCORECARD.
 You will be disqualified from the event if you change targets without prior approval from Registration.

 3. Your first target will be for SCORE.
 There is no practice target.
 Shoot from the stakes appropriate for your age group:

 White- All other classes; 101 Yard Max

-Blue- Youth, Young Adult, Trad, Amateur Women; 45 yard Max
+Blue- Youth, Young Adult, Trad, BB, BBR, Amateur Women; 45 yard Max

 Red- Cub; 25 Yard Max